malith-perera/EC/README.md

 Student_Insert(student_list, student, 5);
 ```

-Insert student as the 5th list item.
+Insert student as the 5th member of the list.

 ### Move student inside the list